Skip to main content

 Headshot of Erick Messias

-Dr. Messias comes from the University of Arkansas for Medical Sciences—College of Medicine (UAMS).
+Messias was previously appointed at the University of Arkansas for Medical Sciences—College of Medicine (UAMS).
 He was Associate Dean for Faculty Affairs, Professor of Psychiatry, tenured in the College of Medicine, Professor of Epidemiology in the College of Public Health, and Program Director for the Baptist-UAMS psychiatry residency program.
 He also founded and served as editor in chief of the UAMS literary journal “Medicine and Meaning.”

 View Department Website